 After years of resistance, the big content owners have finally started allowing streaming of live Bay Area sports.
-And just in time for the start of the 2017 MLB season!
-Most of the Giants, A’s, Warriors and Sharks games are now available as part of several streaming video packages.

 I’ve been a Sling TV subscriber via my Apple TV for more than a year, and was thrilled to see NBC Sports Bay Area and NBC Sports California networks (formerly known as CSN Bay Area and CSN California) show up on my Sling TV program guide last week.
 The fraction of games not covered by the regional NBC Sports networks could already be streamed live (or were broadcast) from existing channels.